| Asphalt Blending Characteristics |

 STORAGE AND HANDLING OF HOT BITUMEN

-Crust or skin formation in bitumen tanks is caused by overheating in an oxidizing atmosphere.
-It may be minimized by reducing the storage temperature and by avoiding temperature peaks caused by poor temperature control.
+Crust or skin formation in bitumen tanks is caused by overheating in an

-Bitumen should not be stored in bulk at very high temperatures.
-If the application temperature is above 160°C, then only a small feed tank should be heated to this higher temperature and the bulk storage should be kept at about 50°C above its softening point.
+temperature is above 160°C, then only a small feed tank should be heated to this

-Inert gas blanketing with nitrogen or carbon dioxide is effective in reducing skin formation but the cost may not be acceptable to the customer.
+effective in reducing skin formation but the cost may not be acceptable to the

 Other helpful tips are: